BaconAndCodes/food_order_app/README.md

 I'm open to collaboration and welcome developers, designers, and anyone passionate about food tech to join me on this journey.
 Whether you're a seasoned pro or just starting your coding adventure, there's a place for you here.
 Let's create something amazing together!

-### Contact

-If you have any questions, ideas, or just want to chat about food and technology, don't hesitate to reach out.
-You can contact me through [email/LinkedIn/other contact info] or open an issue here on GitHub.

 Thank you for joining me on this exciting journey.
 Let's build the future of food ordering together! 🍕📱🚀